 Napier Township in Bedford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers Forbes Road (here, next to this marker); Traveling The Highway (about 300 feet away, measured in a direct line); Bonnet Tavern (about 400 feet away); From Motor Camping to Tourist Cabins (approx. 1.9 miles away); The Coffee Pot (approx. 2.6 miles away); Bedford Village (approx. 2.6 miles away); a different marker also named Bedford Village (approx. 3.3 miles away); Fort Bedford (approx. 3.4 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Bonnet Tavern (within shouting distance of this marker); Forbes Road (about 300 feet away, measured in a direct line); From Motor Camping to Tourist Cabins (approx. 1.9 miles away); The Coffee Pot (approx. 2.6 miles away); Bedford Village (approx. 2.7 miles away); a different marker also named Bedford Village (approx. 3.3 miles away); Fort Bedford (approx. 3.4 miles away); Grist Millstone (approx. 3.4 miles away).
 Touch for a list and map of all markers in Napier Township.

 Also see . . .
 Jean Bonnet Tavern.
 (Submitted on October 7, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Credits.
 This page was last revised on December 14, 2020.
 It was originally submitted on October 7, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 This page has been viewed 328 times since then and 6 times this year.
 Photo 1. submitted on October 7, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.